Arts at Pakachoag

 The Pakachoag organ was designed for a relatively small (seating capacity 200), but acoustically live, room that is well suited for chamber music.
-It is a robust two manual, mechanical key action, electric stop action instrument that is large enough to support a full range of recital literature, in addition to fulfilling its primary role as a service instrument.
+It is a robust two manual, mechanical key action, electric stop action instrument that is large enough to support a full range of recital literature, in addition to fulfilling its roles as a service and teaching instrument.
 The Worcester area is replete with a fine variety of significant organs, and the selection of the Dobson was intended to add dimension to this already diverse and worthy mix.

 Pakachoag Church was guided in the selection of this instrument by its then resident Organist and Director of Music, Patricia Snyder, DMA.
 Guests recitalists have included Jeffrey Brillhart (dedicatory concert 1997), Martin Baker (1999), Katharine Pardee (1999), Murray Forbes Somerville (2000), Peter Sykes (2001), Brett Maguire (2002), Scott Lamlein (2007), and for the tenth anniversary of the installation in 2007, Andrew Shenton, Patricia Snyder, Ian Watson, and Donald Meineke.

 16 Bourdon (Gt.)